Best gardening tools for weeding

 #1.
 Mulching

-- Lay down a layer of newspaper around your plants.
+- Start by spreading a layer of newspaper around your plants.
+This will act as a barrier to block weeds.

-- Cover with grass clippings, straw, or other material.
+- Cover the newspaper with natural materials like grass clippings, straw, or any mulch of your choice.

 #2.
 Weed Barriers